Skip to content

 Specifying dependencies

+See the dependencies page to learn more on specifying dependencies.
 Wetlands supports PEP 440 version specifiers, so you can use flexible version constraints like "numpy>=1.20,<2.0", "scipy~=1.5", or "pandas!=1.0.0".
+You can also use EnvironmentManager.create_from_config() and provide a requirements.txt, environment.yml, pyproject.toml or pixi.toml file for your dependencies.

 Load an existing environment